Medicaid and Personal Injury Settlements: Is There a Connection?

 A Personal Injury Can Complicate Your Health, Life, and Finances

 We all hope to move through life without experiencing hardships such as a personal injury related to a car accident or other mishap.
 Still, when the unthinkable happens, it is imperative to plan your next steps properly.
+You may feel overwhelmed by doctor’s visits, the future of your health, and bills piling up from lost wages.
+The effect that this can have on your loved ones, including dependents, can feel crippling.

 The average personal injury settlement amount is $60,000, which is no small sum when finances are tight following an accident!
 A personal injury settlement like that would relieve much of your financial burden, but if you receive Medicaid coverage, obtaining a settlement can compromise your Medicaid eligibility.